The Story Continues

 "They aren't scientists or diplomats, Ma'am.
 The ones on point will be military or SWAT, armed to the teeth and scared of whatever their fears of the unknown can conjure.
 Ezra's covert visit threatens an invasion of some kind.
 My guess is they'll react with the same response SEAL Team Six carried out when they hunted down Bin Laden.
 You need to get away from Princeton and fast," she said, motioning toward the elevators.

 Hank shook his head.
 "We're not going down, Kate, we're going up to the roof.
 Can you help us?"

 Startled, she looked at the alien, then smiled and nodded, knowing intuitively that what they had planned and the why of it was more than she needed to know.
 She also sensed in that singular moment of time, achievement of their goal was more than vital.
 It was profoundly irreplaceable.

 Hank, Ezra and Kate retrieved four conference chairs from Penny's office and positioned them along the grooves in the sills of the opened elevator doors.
 Marty ran to the south stairwell, yanked a fire ax from the wall and wedged it into the door handle.
 Penny opened the door to the opposite stairwell where Noah stood guard -- his head and small, docked tail raised, his feet planted firmly in place.

 "That elevator alarm will sound pretty quick," warned Kate.
 "When it does you've got about two minutes.
 It won't take 'em long to climb four flights."

 Hank called to Noah as they pushed up the stairs and through the door to the roof with Ezra in the lead.
-The sergeant knew she had only seconds to begin her own escape and try to blend in with the uniforms swirling about the campus grounds.
+The sergeant knew she had only seconds to begin her own escape by trying to blend in with the uniforms swirling about the campus grounds.
 As she started down the stairwell, one of the elevator alarms went off with a single shriek that pierced the air.
 She froze, then took a few steps backwards when Noah raced past her and down the steps before she could stop him.